 At The Deck Store we try to carry as many additional products for your outdoor space enjoyment as we can think of.
 We are constantly adding to our deck and outdoor product lines and welcome your feedback on new products we should carry!

 Tip: The Titan Post Anchor also works great when using a composite or aluminum post sleeve cover.
 While some manufacturer's post base skirts or trim covers will not hide the Titan Bracket we have discovered that using the Titan Snap Skirts applied first, then setting the post sleeve down onto the top of the snap skirt, creates a nice looking finished connection.
 Some manufacturer's post trim can be easily modified to fit over the Titan connectors to hide the Titan base connectors.
-The best example of this is the GeoDeck Post Sleeves combined with the GeoDeck Decorative Base Skirt, this is the best fitting composite we have worked with that would require no modification when used with Titan post connectors.
 Timbertech Post Skirts and Timbertech Post Covers are an example of one that would fit with minor modification to the skirt by cutting the inside corners slightly with a Dremel or similar tool.
 In fact, the image we used for the Timbertech Skirt on this site was attached using a Titan post anchor and Timbertech post skirt.
-Some examples of trim that don't fit using the manufacturer's post skirts would be Deckorators CXT Rail post covers and Decorators Brand Aluminum Rails these sleeves can be used with the Titan Snap Skirt applied first then sliding the post to the top.
+Some examples of trim that don't fit using the manufacturer's post skirts would be Trex Transcend post covers and Decorators Brand Aluminum Rails.
+These sleeves can be used with the Titan Snap Skirt applied first then sliding the post to the top.
 A matching silicone caulk to seal the seam once the deck is completed adds the finishing touch.

 Installation Made Simple - Watch the Above Video for More Detailed Instructions

 Step 1) Select the post you intend to use, avoid posts that have knots within 6" of the end you intend to drill.
-Locate the center of your post using the Center Guide or simply drawing lines from corner of the post to the opposing corner.
+Locate the center of your post by simply drawing lines from corner of the post to the opposing corner.
 The point where they intersect is the center.

 Step 2) Using a Titan Hole Saw drill into the post at the center as deep as the bit will allow, the saw will not drill as deep as the steel anchor needs to go, this is where the strength comes in.
-Exception to this will be when you are using a hardwood post such as IPE.
-In the case of a hardwood use a spade bit to start the hole then finish it with the Titan hole saw, you will not be able to drive the Titan into a hardwood post without drilling the full depth.
+Exceptions to this will be when you are using a hardwood post such as IPE.
+In the case of a hardwood use a spade bit to start the hole then finish it with the Titan hole saw.
+You will not be able to drive the Titan into a hardwood post without drilling the full depth.

-Step 4) Once the titan bracket is fully seated and square to the post, pre-drill and install the fasteners into the post bottom
+Step 4) Once the Titan Anchor is fully seated and square to the post, pre-drill and install the fasteners into the post bottom

 Step 5) Complete the installation by placing the post on your deck or patio surface and pre-drill and install the needed fasteners, it will be important to be sure all installed fasteners are installed into a solid material.
-Attaching just to the decking is not an approved method solid blocking may need to be installed below decking.
+Attaching just to the decking is not an approved method, solid blocking should be installed below decking.